 In general, the earlier you buy your ticket, the less expensive it will be.
 If you try to book a last minute ticket in peak season, you may get prices as high as 300-400 euro, or even no availability.

-Athens to Santorini by boat
+How to get from Athens to Santorini by ferry

-While flying from Athens to Santorini will get you there in less than an hour, many people prefer to take a boat.
+While flying from Athens to Santorini will get you there in less than an hour, many people prefer to take a ferry.
 Before low-cost flights came about, this is what most Greeks used to do, especially if they wanted to bring their vehicle to Santorini.

-While it might be possible to get last minute tickets even in high season, it is not guaranteed that you will find any, so if you know your plans already there is no reason to postpone getting your ferry tickets to Santorini.
+While it might be possible to get last minute tickets even in high season, it is not guaranteed that you will find any, so if you know your plans already there is no reason to postpone getting your ferry tickets from Athens to Santorini.

 Summer and Winter Ferries to Santorini